brito-rafa/k8s-webhooks/multiple-gvk/README.md

 ```

 - `music/api/v1alpha1/rockband_conversion.go`, entire file [here](/multiple-gvk/music/api/v1alpha1/rockband_conversion.go):

 This is the "work-horse" of the conversion logic.
-Remember that `v1` is the storage version, so for every non-storage version (aka preferred version), you will need a conversion.go file with ConvertTo and ConvertFrom functions.
+Remember that `v1` is the storage version, so for every non-storage version, you will need a conversion.go file with `ConvertTo` and `ConvertFrom` functions.

-In my academic example, if one creates a CR using the API RockBandv1alpha1, we will add a default leadSinger (in our case, set as variable `defaultValueLeadSingerConverter` with string "Converted from v1alpha1").
+In my academic example, if one creates a CR using the API RockBandv1alpha1, we will add a default leadSinger (in our case, as variable `defaultValueLeadSingerConverter` set with string "Converted from v1alpha1").

-Additionally, I did something clever as well: I am leveraging the [Annotation struct](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/), which is a way to attach arbitrary data on objects.
-This way, I can present v1 fields back and forth on v1alpha1 objects.
+Additionally, I did something clever: I am leveraging the [Annotation struct](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) to present v1 fields back and forth on v1alpha1 objects.
+Annotation is a way to attach arbitrary data on any K8s object.

-Snippet of the code:  entire file [here](/multiple-gvk/music/api/v1alpha1/rockband_conversion.go):
+See below the snippet of the code, with the entire file [here](/multiple-gvk/music/api/v1alpha1/rockband_conversion.go):

 ```go
 var (